TykTechnologies/tyk-operator/docs/api_definitions/custom_plugin.md

   }
 ```

-We see our header `"Hello:World"` being injected by the custom plugin.
+We see our header `"Hello: World"` being injected by the custom plugin.